ccooper1982/fcache/docs/src/api_py/kv/add.md

 Sets new key(s) but unlike [set](./set.md), if a key already exists, the value is __not__ replaced.

-!!! warning
+!!! note
-    The value of a key cannot be an iterable.
-This will be added in a future release.
+    If value is a `list`, all items must be the same type.

 ## Examples